spicyjack/GreetzBot/README.md

 The bot is currently "localized" to English and Russian.

+The bot also checks for and escapes any characters that can be interpreted as Markdown markup characters, based on [Telegram's Markdown formatting schema](https://core.telegram.org/bots/api#formatting-options).
+If you do not correctly escape any Markdown formatting in your bot API messages, then the API server will usually reject your API message with an HTTP 400 message, saying that there is unescaped Markdown tokens in the message.

 ## Running the Bot ##
 Send a message to _BotFather_ on Telegram, and ask it to create a new bot.